nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `exportemail FILENAME`

-* Takes the current filtered list of contacts and writes them into `FILENAME`
+* Takes the current filtered list of contacts and writes the emails into `FILENAME`

 ### Undoing a command: `undo`